williamzion/simple-chat/README.md

 The application requires a working Go development environment.

-Note: please substitute github oauth2 credentials with our own before running this app to make effect.
+Note: please substitute github oauth2 credentials with your own before running this app to make effect.

 $ `go get github.com/williamzion/pretty-chat`